-But before you rush to submit your application, let’s dig a little deeper into this card.
-Team Clark has collected all of the pertinent information to help you make an informed decision.
+But before you rush to submit your application and join him, let’s dig a little deeper.
+Team Clark has collected all the pertinent information to help you make an informed decision.

 Capital One Venture X Rewards Credit Card: The Basics

 Capital One rewards spending with this card through the accumulation of miles.
-You can earn these miles on everyday purchases.
+You can earn these miles per dollar on everyday purchases.

 As for redemption of the miles, you’ll have a few options.
 Venture X does not lock customers into a specific loyalty program.